IRMA-LAB/grab_common/libnumeric/README.md

 - `"matrix_utilities.h"` for the matrix class and utilities;
 - `"filters.h"` for the signal filters;
 - `"solvers.h"` for the numerical solvers.

+Please refer to code documentation below to obtain more detailed information about usage of single functions and classes contained in this library.

 ## Documentation